 Making the most out of your project management timeline tools is not about plugging everything in and hoping for the best.
 Your project timeline should be the control center and knowledge hub for everything related to project deliverables and due dates.

 Without an optimized process for tracking work, expectations get derailed, bottlenecks stifle productivity, and your fancy, new project timeline becomes obsolete.
 Discover everything you need to know about managing your project timeline, including what they are, how to create one, and common mistakes you can easily avoid using our tips.

 A project timeline is a defined period that marks the beginning and the end of a project.
 Project timelines are divided into phases, tasks, and subtasks that must be completed between these two dates.

 What are the benefits of project management timelines?

 The main benefits of project management timelines include:

 - Keeping everyone both inside and outside the organization in the loop at every stage of the project

 - Holding team members accountable for their assigned tasks

 - Clearly communicating task due dates, project details, supplementary assets, and approvals

-- Having more accurate estimations for hourly employees and time and materials billing
+- Having more accurate estimations for hourly employees and time and materials agreement billing

 - Improving resource management of personnel, time, and budget